AveryData/AveryData.github.io/_learning/marketing.md

 #### CPS
 Cost per sale

+#### CRO
+CRO (Conversion Rate Optimization): How to we convert more users to our product?
+Increase traffic, increase quality of leads, increase leads, grow sales,

 As a company, the riskiest thing is to pay CPM (click per 1k) with the safest being CPS (click per sale).
 Think about it, you don't pay anything until it is sold!
 I guess that's why the Amazon affiliate program exists and your content is basically CPS for amazon.

 ### Display Advertising